Best National Banks

 Why it stands out: U.S. Bank offers an attractive checking account plus high rates for their CD special.

-Lorie Shaull (CC BY 2.0)via Flickr Number of states 26 Number of branches 2,200+ Number of ATMs 37,000+ Domestic assets held $582 billion Mobile app ratings 4.8 (App Store), 4.7 (Google Play) FDIC insured Yes U.S. Bank has more than 2,200 branches in the West and Midwest.
+U.S. Bank has more than 2,000 branches in the West and Midwest, and more than 4,500 U.S. Bank ATMs across the country.
 Even if you don't live near a branch, you can do all your banking on the highly rated mobile app.
-It also charges no surcharge at over 37,000 MoneyPass ATMs throughout the country.
-So you'll never be far from ATM access.
+It also charges no surcharge at approximately 40,000 MoneyPass ATMs throughout the country.
+So you'll never be far from ATM access.[8]

 US Bank offers a US Bank SmartyTM Checking account that gives you more rewards the higher your balance is.
 It comes with features like overdraft benefits, interest on checking, and automated budgeting tools.